piobyte/flamingo/README.md

 ###Discovery

 Flamingo will detect package dependencies (and development dependencies [`devDependencies`]) that contain the `"flamingo-addon"` keyword.
-Using the specified entry point it'll load the addon.
+Using the specified entry point it'll load the addon and use its hooks.